Types of employment contracts.

 Companies can hire employees on a fixed-term contract for arrangements limited by time.
 Fixed-term contracts can last up to 36 months, including any extension.
-Quantitative limits are normally set by the NCAs; alternatively, the law states that the overall number of fixed-term contracts may not exceed the 20% threshold of the work- force hired on permanent basis.
+Quantitative limits are normally set by the NCAs; alternatively, the law states that the overall number of fixed-term contracts may not exceed the 20% threshold of the workforce hired on a permanent basis.

-Fixed-term contracts cannot be used to replace workers in strike or to replace employees temporarily laid-off or involved in collective dismissals in the past few months.
+Fixed-term contracts cannot be used to replace workers on strike or to replace employees temporarily laid-off or involved in collective dismissals in the past few months.

 “On call” Jobs (Lavoro a chiamata o intermittente)

-On call” job contracts provide that an employee declares his/her availability to work over a certain period of time, during which he/she can be called in even for a few days only with short-term notice.
+On call” job contracts provide that an employee declares his/her availability to work over a certain period, during which he/she can be called in, even for a few days, only with short-term notice.
 The individual contract may provide that the employee is bound to work if called by the employer.
-In this case, in addition to the normal remuneration paid for the working activity currently carried out, the employee is eligible to an additional 20% of the wage set by the NCAs.
+In this case, in addition to the normal remuneration paid for the working activity currently carried out, the employee is eligible for an additional 20% of the wage set by the NCAs.
 This contract must be drafted in writing.

-Apprenticeship is an open-end contract with a vocational training content.
-The employer can hire apprentices within certain quantitative thresholds depending on the number of employees hired and is required to ensure that the apprentice acquires professional skills and qualification.
+Apprenticeship is an open-ended contract with a vocational training content.
+The employer can hire apprentices within certain quantitative thresholds depending on the number of employees hired and must ensure that the apprentice acquires professional skills and qualifications.

 Temporary Agencies Contracts (Contratto di somministrazione di lavoro)

-Temporary contracts, on fixed-term or open end basis, can only be agreed with qualified employment agencies.
+Temporary contracts, on a fixed-term or open ended basis, can only be agreed to qualified employment agencies.
 Workers must benefit from the same legal and economic conditions available to employees of the user company.
-Employers may not use staff supply contracts to replace workers on striker to replace employees temporarily laid-off or involved in collective dismissals in the previous few months.
+Employers may not use staff supply contracts to replace workers on strike to replace employees temporarily laid-off or involved in collective dismissals in the previous few months.

 Categories of employees.

-Under Italian law, the are 4 categories of employees:
+Under Italian law, there are 4 categories of employees: